 Call for sites

-During our Local Plan consultation, held between 22 January and 8 March, respondents suggested that every opportunity should be taken to identify brownfield land for development.
+During our local plan consultation, held between 22 January and 8 March 2024, respondents suggested that every opportunity should be taken to identify brownfield land for development.

-As well as brownfield sites, we would like to receive suggestions for land for Traveller and Travelling Showpeople accommodation and Biodiversity Net Gain (BNG).
+As well as brownfield sites, we asked for suggestions for land for Traveller and Travelling Showpeople accommodation and Biodiversity Net Gain (BNG).